MSc in Evidence-Based Social Intervention and Policy Evaluation

-The department runs two seminar series during the year providing the opportunity to hear external expert speakers.
+The department runs several seminar series during the year providing the opportunity to hear external expert speakers.
 In addition, there is a fortnightly colloquium at which members of the department present and discuss their research, creating an excellent chance for staff and students to learn more about each others’ ideas or receive input on their own research.

 The department has a common room open to both staff and students.
 Barnett House Coffee Mornings are held fortnightly and these occasions provide excellent opportunities for talking to academics and research staff, and also fellow students.